Concept Overview

 Camera Inputs

-Webcams observe selected zones and provide frame data to the detection server.
+Webcams observe selected zones and stream frame data to the detection server.

 02